ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/ballerina-central/publish-packages-to-ballerina-central.md

 ### Obtain an access token

 1. Create an account on Ballerina Central.
-To register, <a href="https://central.ballerina.io/" target="_blank">visit the home page</a> and log in via a Google or GitHub account.
+To register, <a href="https://central.ballerina.io/" target="_blank">visit the home page</a> and log in via a Google, GitHub, Microsoft, or email account.

 2. Navigate to the <a href="https://central.ballerina.io/dashboard?tab=token" target="_blank">Dashboard</a> and acquire an access token.